rafael-guerra-www/LinearFitXYerrors.jl/README.md

 st = linearfitxy(X, Y; σX, σY, r=0, isplot=true, ratio=:auto)  # X-Y errors not correlated (r=0); plot with ratio=1
 ```

+## NOTES:
+- The objective for this package was to learn how to publish a Julia package via Github.
+- While the results seem consistent with the references provided, one exception is Amen (2012).
+The latter estimates standard deviation errors that are much smaller than York et al. (2004), for input data with large errors, which are correlated.
+See references for further details.

+- Currently confidence interval ribbons are only provided for input data with no errors.

 ##
 ## References: